apcountryman/picolibrary-microchip-megaavr0/docs/interactive_testing_utilities.md

   member functions.
-- To report a fatal error, use the `::picolibrary::Testing::Interactive::Microchip::megaAVR0::Log::report_fatal_error()` static member functions.
+- To report a fatal error, use the `::picolibrary::Testing::Interactive::Microchip::megaAVR0::Log::report_fatal_error()` static member function.
-- To get the log instance, use the `::picolibrary::Testing::Interactive::Microchip::megaAVR0::Log::instance()` static member functions.
+- To get the log instance, use the `::picolibrary::Testing::Interactive::Microchip::megaAVR0::Log::instance()` static member function.